awpala/interstellar-quandary/README.md

 ### Client

 The client-side application is built with React and bootstrapped via `create-react-app`.
 All React components are Hooks (see `/src/Components`).
-Furthermore, the principal translation logic is encapsulated in a custom Hook `useTranslator` (see `/src/Hooks/useTranslator.js`).
+Furthermore, the principal English-to-Gorbyoyo translation logic is encapsulated in the custom Hook `useTranslator` (see `/src/Hooks/useTranslator.js`).

 ### Server

 The server-side application is an Express server running on Node.js.
-The server provides RESTful APIs to mediate interaction between the client-side application and the database.
+The server provides RESTful APIs to mediate interaction between the client-side application and the database for data persistence.
 The API consists of two endpoints via route `/api/phrase`:
-* **GET** - queries the most recently translated English phrase to provide data persistence
+* **GET** - queries the most recently translated English phrase from the database
 * **PUT** - adds a new query to the database when a translation is performed by the user

 ### Database